Unit4 Identity Services Portal

 A Portal Administrator can either create users for this Tenant or invite users and accept their access requests.

 One Tenant can have multiple IDPs.
-One must be the default IDP.
-You can never delete the default IDP but you can change which IDP is the default.
+The default IDP will be the one with the lowest priority number.
 Tenants do not have the secrets action.

 Users